 Hedychium 'Sherry Baby' is a hybrid by Larry Shatzer.
 Photos by Alani Davis.

 Hedychium 'Slim's Orange' has narrow, glaucous foliage and small orange-red flowers.
-It's compact, about 4 feet (1.2 m) tall, and reliably blooms in June, much earlier than any other Hedychium, repeating later in the season as most other Hedychiums are just getting started.
+It's compact, about 4 ft (1.2 m) tall, and reliably blooms in June, much earlier than any other hedychium, repeating later in the season as most other hedychiums are just getting started.
 Photos taken June 2007 by Jay Yourch.

-Hedychium sp. or hybrid is of unknown origins, but appears to be intermediate between Hedychium coronarium & H. thyrsiforme.
+Hedychium sp. or hybrid is of unknown origins, but appears to be intermediate between Hedychium coronarium and Hedychium thyrsiforme.
 Whether these species are related to the actual origins of this plant is speculative at best.
-It reaches 5' in height & is hardy to at least zone 8.
+It reaches 5 ft in height and is hardy to at least zone 8.
 Photos by Alani Davis.